On our annual trip to NYC, we stayed at the new Grayson Hotel and had a good experience.

 Most pet-friendly Hyatt properties have a 50 pound limit on pets.

-There is literally no parking at the Grayson Hotel.
+During our stay, there was literally no parking at the Grayson Hotel.
 We were told that they’re working on a relationship with a nearby parking garage for valet parking.
 Until then, it’s time to see New York like a native, and skip the car.

 Things to Do Near Grayson Hotel